mknx/smarthome/config.md

 From now on there is the object `sh.notify` and you could access the function of this object with `sh.notify.function()`.

-## items/*.conf
+## items/*.conf (optional)

 Items could be specified in one or several conf files placed in the `items` directory of SmartHome.py Valid characters for the item name are: a-z, A-Z and '_'!

-A simple item configuration looks like this:
+A simple item configuration:
 <pre># /usr/local/smarthome/items/living.conf
 [living_room_temp]
     type = num
 </pre>

-You could nest items to build a tree representing your enviroment.
+Use nested items to build a tree representing your enviroment.
 <pre># /usr/local/smarthome/items/living.conf
 [living_room]
     [[temperature]]